 Around this time a series of previously unknown particles were discovered in cosmic rays and also in the laboratory.
 Investigations showed that some of these particles were elementary or fundamental particles from which the protons and neutrons were composed.
 Others were composite particles made up from these elementary particles as well as other more familiar particles.

 Existing electromagnetic theory was not able to explain the behaviour of these new elementary particles which was governed by some as yet unknown forces.

 The Standard Model was developed to describe the properties of these fundamental partcles and the forces governing the interactions between them.
-It explains how the entire universe is built from just twelve matter particles called fermions and how the forces between them are mediated by just six force carrying particles called bosons, plus gravity which is unfortunately still without explanation and so not shown in the diagram.
+It explains how the entire Universe is built from just twelve matter particles called fermions and how the forces between them are mediated by just six force carrying particles called bosons, plus gravity which is unfortunately still without explanation and so not shown in the diagram.

 See the Timeline of Particle Physics Theories, Predictions and Discoveries which outlines the history and more detailed background of these developments.

 The diagram of the Standard Model below shows the 18 fundamental particles noted above together with their key properties.

 Click on the particles in the diagram for more background information.

 Fundamental Particles (also called elementary particles) are the smallest building blocks of the universe.
 The key characteristic of fundamental particles is that they have no internal structure.
 In other words, they are not made up of anything else.
 They come in two separate classes, matter particles called fermions and force particles called bosons, each with its distinct behaviour.

 - Fermions form the constituents of all matter and obey the Pauli exclusion principle which means that each particle in a quantum group must be in a different quantum or wave state.